Confidence in an English speaking country

 Course duration: 2 - 48 weeks

 Our General English course is great for helping you make your way with confidence in an English speaking country.
 Our experienced teachers aim to make it fun to learn real-life, everyday English.
-You will focus on reading, writing, listening and speaking during 23 hours of instruction every week depending on the course you choose.
+Classes are 20 to 23 hours per week depending on the location you choose.
+Lessons include a mix of skills (reading, writing, listening and speaking), as well as language practice.

 Content & delivery